ambiennt/vt-releases/DOCUMENTATION_LITE.md

 ---

 #### `directory`
-Opens the VT directory in the system file explorer.
+Opens the mod directory in the system file explorer.
 Aliases: `dir`.

 Example usage:
 - `.directory`